andreas-kaae/socialgraphs2020_artists_collaborations_network/README.md

 The structure of the repository is explained below:

 ```
-├── main_TheExplainerNotebook.ipynb		<- main explainer notebook where all analysis is showed and explained.
 ├── data
 │   ├── graphs					<- networkx graphs
 │   │   ├── G_ARTGen.graphml